#HolyComforterMGM

 For each Christian season, the Book of Common Prayer lays out the form of the service and provides the text for many of the prayers.

-Whether to kneel, sit, or stand, say "Amen," sing or respond can be a bit of a puzzle for newcomers (and often for Episcopalians visiting a different church).
+Whether to kneel, sit, stand, say "Amen," or sing, can be a bit of a puzzle for newcomers (and often for Episcopalians visiting a different church).
 But because the essential form of the service remains the same from one Sunday to the next, you soon will begin to experience what Episcopalians find so satisfying: the mental space that the familiar rhythm opens up in which each person can commune more profoundly with God.

 (Modified from The Episcopal Diocese of Texas)